Fired Fox producer says Tucker Carlson made her life ‘a living hell’

 In her lawsuit, Ms Grossberg claims that Carlson fostered a toxic work environment in which his top producers would routinely describe women in vulgar terms and make antisemetic remarks.
 She claims that when she arrived to work at the show, she found the office decorated with photographs of former House Speaker Nancy Pelosi wearing a swimsuit.

-Carlson has not responded publicly to the allegations made in the lawsuit, and a Fox News spokesperson said yesterday that the network “will continue to vigorously defend Fox against Ms. Grossberg’s unmeritorious legal claims, which are riddled with false allegations against Fox and our employees.”
+Carlson has not responded publicly to the allegations made in the lawsuit, and a Fox News spokesperson said on Monday that the network “will continue to vigorously defend Fox against Ms. Grossberg’s unmeritorious legal claims, which are riddled with false allegations against Fox and our employees.”

 Mr Rahman said his legal team intends to take Carlson’s deposition in the near future.
 Various reports have claimed that Carlson’s allegedly inappropriete behavior was one of the reasons for his departure, though other reports have claimed that criticism of his Fox bosses publicised in the course of Dominion Voting Systems’ lawsuit agianst the network is to blame.